Inter-city rail: Western and Central Europe

 In Europe, many long-distance inter-city trains are operated under the InterCity (often simply IC) brand.
 InterCity (or, initially, "Inter-City" with a hyphen) was first conceived as a brand name by British Rail for the launch of its electrification of the major part of the West Coast Main Line in 1966, which brought new express services between London and the major cities of Manchester, Birmingham and Liverpool.
 It later became the name of one of British Rail's new business sectors in the 1980s and was used to describe the whole network of main-line passenger routes in Great Britain, but it went out of official use following privatisation.
-The introduction of the British Rail Class 43 (HST) helped InterCity become an iconic brand in the 1970s.
+The introduction of the British Rail Class 43 (HST) helped InterCity become a familiar brand in the 1970s.

 The principal network of international express trains in continental Europe is called EuroCity, even though some InterCity trains also cross borders.

 High-speed railways have relatively few stops.
 The German high-speed train service was named InterCityExpress, indicating its evolution from older InterCity trains.
-Other high-speed lines include the TGV (France), AVE (Spain), Treno Alta Velocità (Italy), Eurostar (United Kingdom–France and Belgium), Thalys (Netherlands–Belgium–Germany and France) and Railjet (Germany-Austria–Czechia/Hungary).
+Other high-speed lines include the TGV (France), AVE (Spain), Treno Alta Velocità (Italy), Eurostar (United Kingdom–France and Belgium), Thalys (Netherlands–Belgium–Germany and France), Lyria (France-Switzerland), and Railjet (Germany-Austria–Czechia/Hungary).

+Great Britain

-In Great Britain, the inter-city rail links are now operated by a number of private companies as well as Continental State owned railways such as Avanti West Coast, LNER, EMR, CrossCountry, TransPennine Express, Greater Anglia, and GWR.
+In Great Britain, the inter-city rail links are now operated by a number of private companies as well as Continental State owned railways such as Avanti West Coast, LNER, EMR, CrossCountry, TransPennine Express, Greater Anglia and GWR.
 Ireland's inter-city rail network is maintained by Iarnród Éireann and Northern Ireland's is run by Northern Ireland Railways.